CodingMoore/Shelter.Solution/JWT.md

 using Microsoft.Extensions.DependencyInjection;
 using Shelter.Models;
 using Microsoft.EntityFrameworkCore;
-using Microsoft.AspNetCore.Authentication.JwtBearer; //JWT CODE!!! using Microsoft.IdentityModel.Tokens; //JWT CODE!!! using System.Text; //JWT CODE!!! using Shelter.Helpers;  //JWT CODE!!! using Shelter.Services;  //JWT CODE!!!
+using Microsoft.AspNetCore.Authentication.JwtBearer; //NEW JWT CODE!!! using Microsoft.IdentityModel.Tokens; //NEW JWT CODE!!! using System.Text; //NEW JWT CODE!!! using Shelter.Helpers;  //NEW JWT CODE!!! using Shelter.Services;  //NEW JWT CODE!!!

 namespace Shelter
 {